 - ½ inch cinnamon stick

 - 2 dry red chilies

 - 1 teaspoon turmeric powder

-- Cook the dal for one whistle over low heat.
+- Close the lid of the pressure cooker.
+Cook khichdi for 2 whistles over low to medium heat.
 Allow the steam to release naturally from the pressure cooker.